mwglen/development-environment/README.md

 - Run `./podman.sh` from inside the repository

 ## Important Information:
+- Consider enabling SSD Trim by running `sudo systemctl enable fstrim.timer`.
+This prevents write amplification and can lead to faster drives that live longer.
+Make sure to check `lsblk --discard` for non-zero values of `DISC-GRAN` and `DISC_MAX` before enabling.
+This starts up a weekly timer to trim your drive
 - When `setup.sh` is installing base-devel, make sure to not install fakeroot if it is in IgnorePkg or IgnoreGroup
 - After running `setup.sh` make sure to run :PlugInstall in neovim
 - After running `setup.sh` make sure to run `M-x all-the-icons-install-fonts` in emacs.